navneetkrc/Flair_SOTA_NLP/README.md

 # Flair_SOTA_NLP
- Use of FLAIR for the NLP  datasets
+Stay tuned for the use of FLAIR for the NLP  datasets in Google Colab Environment.
+In this repository I would be doing the NLP tasks using the FLAIR library and see the performance difference between Flair and FASTAI approach.

 Flair is: